Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting: GEPP and GECP growth factors in small neighborhoods

 \subsubsection{Larger GEPP than GECP growth}

-We will next consider the local behavior of the GEPP and GECP growth factors when the initial GEPP growth factor is much larger than the GECP growth factor.
-First, we will consider neighborhoods of $Q_4$, which maps to the point
+We will next consider the local growth behavior in the case when the GEPP growth is exponential and the GECP growth moderate. \jpm{To focus the following discussion,} we will consider neighborhoods of $Q_4$, which maps to the point

 $Q_n$ exhibits exponential GEPP growth of order $(2^{n-1}/\sqrt 3)(1 + o(1))$ by \Cref{cor: Q gf} and a small GECP growth factor that (empirically) concentrates on $\sqrt 2$. \Cref{fig:Q4 nbdh} exhibits the local GEPP and GECP growth behavior near $Q_4$, which shows a normalized histogram on a $512\times 512$ grid for $10^6$ sampled $\vep$-neighbors from both multiplicative and additive perturbations methods with $\vep = 10^{-3}$ (see \Cref{subsec: perturb}).